0xFrann/crypto-listing-challenge/README.md

 3. Please document the repo and your code (using [JSDoc](https://jsdoc.app/))
 4. Explan your architecture, component design and development choices
 5. A summary of what else you could/would like to have done if you had more time.

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `yarn start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `yarn test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.